 If you want to experience the charm of Kanker to the fullest, it is best to plan Kanker Trip during the months of October to March.
 It is the best time to explore this area amidst pleasant weather conditions.
 The infectious joie de vivre of the festival will undoubtedly double your fun.

-During the late time, the place was home to several saints and spiritual gurus such as Kank, Lomesh, Shringi, and Angira.
-According to the earlier traces, the place was greatly influenced by Buddhism.
-Once, it was also ruled by Satavahana Dynasty and left with significant remarks.
-The great Chinese traveller, scholar and Buddhist monk, Xuanzang has shared several references related to Kanker.
+Kanker is situated in the Bastar region of Chhattisgarh state of India.
+Previously, it was a part of Madhya Pradesh state (before the formation of Chhattisgarh State).
+In 1999, Kanker was declared as an independent district.
+During ancient times, the place was home to several saints and spiritual gurus such as Kank, Lomesh, Shringi, and Angira.
+According to the ancient scriptures, the place was greatly influenced by Buddhism.
+Once, it was also ruled by the Satavahana Dynasty that left an undeniable impact.
+The great Chinese traveler, scholar, and Buddhist monk, Xuanzang has shared several references related to Kanker.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
-Click here
+Click here.